Mouchette.org: Sex

-Many pages of this website have interactive web forms that include multiple-choice questions asking your email address.
+"Sexually suggestive" themes are present throughout the site.
+Many of the site's pages have interactive web forms that request the user's email address.
 Days or weeks later, the viewer might get unexpected flirtatious email messages from Mouchette.

 Manipulating identity

 Visitors are allowed to "become Mouchette" when they become members of the "Mouchette Network."
-Members can "create true Mouchette webpages" and are given "a unique opportunity to become a great artist."
+Members can create their webpages on the site and are given "a unique opportunity to become a great artist."
+The interactive questionnaires often will ask viewers to post their name and email address if they answer one of the questions.